 Uber Eats drivers are screened and must have insurance coverage.
 However, in the event of an accident, their personal auto insurance often will not cover an accident.
 Once a driver uses their vehicle for pay, hence delivery, commercial insurance coverage is then required.
 This is optional for Uber Eats drivers and many choose not to get the extra coverage.

 Can I sue if an Uber Eats driver injures me in a crash?

 As with any crash, you have the right to seek compensation for damages to yourself and your property.
-Many times, insurance companies will not disclose the extra policy coverage that an Uber Eats driver might have, so it’s generally recommended that you reach out to an injury attorney if you’ve been injured.
+Many times, insurance companies will not disclose the extra policy coverage that an Uber Eats driver might have, so it’s generally recommended that you reach out to a San Antonio car accident lawyer if you’ve been injured.

 What steps should I take if I’ve been injured by an Uber Eats driver?

 Let us help you handle your Uber Eats delivery driver accident claim